Undergraduate researcher, J. Mike Walker ’66 Department of Mechanical Engineering

 Email: zgant@tamu.edu

-Zachary is a Bachelor of Science student in the J. Mike Walker ’66 Department of Mechanical Engineering.
-He is on track to finish his undergraduate degree in May of 2021.
+Zachary was a Bachelor of Science student in the J. Mike Walker ’66 Department of Mechanical Engineering.
+He finished his undergraduate degree in May of 2021.
 His professional experience includes being an Aircraft Painting Technician for AAR Corp where he also shadowed aircraft mechanics.
-He plans to research hypervelocity impacts throughout the rest of his undergrad at Texas A&M University under Dr. Lacy’s guidance.
+He researched hypervelocity impacts throughout the his undergrad career at Texas A&M University under Dr. Lacy’s guidance.